| Admissions | Paying for College | Costs | Undergraduate Costs

 Single (additional charge)Wasylean Hall (single)Wasylean Hall (double) Sheehan HallResidence Activity FeeTech Access FeeResident Parking Fee (garage)BoardDamage Deposit (1st semester)

 Student Teaching (per course)Lab Instruction (per course)Art Model Fee (per course)Applied Music Fee (per course)Application Fee (per item)Transcript Fee (per item)Fieldwork Supervision (per credit hour)Internship (per credit hour)

 $90.00 per course$25.00 per course$260.00 per course $50.00 per item$5.00 per item$15.00$15.00

-*Undergraduate Day division courses are offered Monday through Friday, 8 a.m.- 4 p.m.** Undergraduate courses in the Division of Continuing Education begin at 4 p.m.
+*Undergraduate day division courses are offered Monday through Friday, 8 a.m.- 4 p.m.** Undergraduate courses in the Division of Graduate and Continuing Education begin at 4 p.m.
 Monday through Friday, Saturday and Sunday, and online.General Refund PolicyWSU’s general refund policy applies to all full- and part-time students enrolled in regularly scheduled courses at WSU other than those attending WSU for the first time (in the current academic year) and receiving financial aid.
 This policy applies to all tuition, room, board, fees, and other standard billed charges.

 Refunds for withdrawal from WSU or withdrawal from courses will be made based on the following schedule if official notice of withdrawal has been received in writing and certified by the registrar: